 High school came pretty easy for me, I always had a 4.0, I was the valedictorian.
 But when I got to college, I started to have all of these uncomfortable moments where I felt truly humbled by what I didn’t know.
 For the first time, I recognized that I didn’t always know what I was talking about.
 I started learning all kinds of stuff, not just academically, but spiritually, too.

 My Catholicism became more meditative and contemplative.
 I spent five days at a silent retreat at a Benedictine abbey in Canada, and it was incredible.
 It was so inward and silent, unlike the outward praise I had been so used to.
 It bestowed a quieter, more mystical sense of what God is.

-There was a priest there that was also a physics teacher and a theology teacher.
-I would go to his masses in a small, beautiful, intimate chapel and listen him talk about the trinity in terms of quantum physics.
+There was a priest there who was also a physics teacher and a theology teacher.
+I would go to his masses in a small, beautiful, intimate chapel and listen him talk about the Trinity in terms of quantum physics.
 This gave me a sense of a bigger universality of knowledge, of experience, of connections.